Relativistic reconnection with effective resistivity: I. Dynamics and reconnection rate: Numerical methods

 where $m$ is the mass of the electron, $n_t$ is the plasma number density, $e$ is the electron charge, $u_{\alpha z}$ is the $z-$component of the four-velocity of the species $\alpha$ (in our case, either an electron or a positron), $v_{\alpha z}$ is the $z-$component of its three-velocity, and $\langle\rangle$ represents an average over the particle distribution.
 It should be noted that \refeq{eq:eff_eta1} is not covariant, and its validity is limited, a priori, to the fluid comoving frame \citep[given the expression of the Ohm law used by][]{selvi2023}.
 While a covariant formulation would be much preferable, in the absence of fast bulk motions (such as in our problem) there should not be strong deviations in the effective resistivity.
-To express the effective resistivity exclusively in terms of fluid quantities that are available in an RMHD simulation, one can make the crude approximation $\langle u_{\alpha z} \rangle/\langle v_{\alpha z} \rangle\approx\Gamma$ and therefore rewrite \refeq{eq:eff_eta1} as
+To express the effective resistivity exclusively in terms of fluid quantities that are available in an RMHD simulation, one can first approximate the ratio $\langle u_{\alpha z} \rangle/\langle v_{\alpha z}\rangle$ with the electron Lorentz factor $\Gamma_e$ and introduce the fluid rest-mass density $\rho=mn_t$ and the $y-$component of the fluid velocity $v_y\approx\langle v_{\alpha y} \rangle$ (using charge neutrality and symmetry reasons).
+If we now express $\Gamma_e$ in terms of the current density (i.e. $\rho e\langle v_{ei}\rangle / m\simeq j_i$) we can use the fact that for a 2D current sheet with no guide field the only non-vanishing component of the current density is the out-of-plane one and obtain

-where we introduced the fluid rest-mass density $\rho=mn_t$ and the $y-$component of the fluid velocity $v_y\approx\langle v_{\alpha y} \rangle$. \changesout{While}\refeq{eq:eff_eta2} offers a practical way to locally express an effective resistivity in a non-ideal fluid model.
-However, when applied to a current sheet problem it leads to a resistivity that, despite initially peaking at the center of the reconnecting layer, tends to quickly decrease due to a flattening of the velocity profile within the current sheet (see the numerical tests presented in Appendix~\ref{app:komissarov} for more details).
-We therefore reinterpret it in terms of the spatial current density $j_i$ in the fluid frame (which has only a $z-$component in a 2D domain without a magnetic field component along the $z-$direction).
-We first express $\Gamma$ in terms of the fluid velocity and replace $e\rho v_i/m$ with the corresponding current density components $j_i$, i.e.